Tardiser/ProjectEulerBash/README.md

 # ProjectEulerBash
-This repo includes solutions to some of the project euler questions in Bash
+This repo includes solution scripts in Bash to some of the project euler questions.